idevanshrai/LuminPlate/README.md

 - **Post-Processing**: Intelligent post-processing for enhanced accuracy and error correction.
 - **Easy Integration**: Simple CLI-based interface for quick testing and deployment.

+## Goal
+LuminPlate aims to provide a cost-effective alternative to expensive speed cameras by utilizing AI-based license plate recognition.
+This system can be used for enforcing speed limits and monitoring traffic violations without the need for high-cost infrastructure.

 ## Installation

 1. Clone the repository: